Willowbrook Hospice is an Independent Charity established in 1993 by local people to raise funds to build and run a Specialist Palliative Care Unit.

 As a Charity, we make no charge for our services, but rely on our own fundraising efforts and a modest contribution from the NHS.
 This enables us to provide support to patients and their families according to their individual needs.

 Our care is free to patients but is not free to provide.
-Last year to the 31st March 2017, it cost £4.495m to run the Hospice Organisation.
+Last year to 31st March 2018, it cost £4.849m to run the Hospice Organisation.
 We are part funded by the NHS who make a contribution of approximately a third towards our running costs.
 This means that we have to rely on generous donations from the public and our own fundraising efforts to raise the other two thirds.

 Our Fundraising team is based at Willowbrook Hospice’s The Living Well building on Borough Road, St Helens.

-We also have a separate Trading company which runs the Willowbrook Hospice Lottery and our eleven charity shops, two situated in St Helens, one in Bridge Street and a charity superstore in St Marys arcade with other shops in Thatto Heath, Rainford, Fingerpost, Prescot, Page Moss, Fouracre, Dovecote, Stockbridge Village and a small shop selling new goods inside the Hospice foyer.
+We also have a separate Trading company which runs the Willowbrook Hospice Lottery and our twelve charity shops, two situated in St Helens, one in Bridge Street and a charity superstore in St Marys arcade with other shops in Thattoheath, Rainford, Fingerpost, Page Moss, Fouracre, Dovecote, Stockbridge Village, the Living Well, newly opened Prescot, and a small shop selling new goods inside the Hospice foyer.

 We also have a large 7500 square feet donation warehouse and distribution centre in Sutton, St Helens, opposite Morrisons supermarket.

-Since the Hospice opened in 1997, we have cared for over 8500 patients.
-During that time our services have grown so much that we now receive up to 1000 patient referrals a year.
+Since the Hospice opened in 1997, we have cared for over 9000 patients.
+During that time our services have grown so much that we now receive approximately 1000 patient referrals a year.